-Hi, I’m Julie.
-Health journalist, health expert, foodie, gym rat and a mom of 2.
+Hi, I’m Julie Revelant, a health journalist, foodie, gym rat and mom of 2.

 My goal is to teach you how to raise healthy kids who crave healthy, whole foods.

 Like most parents, I’m sure you’ve had your fair share of mealtime battles: kids who snub vegetables, have meltdowns at the table and refuse to eat altogether.

 You’ve spent meal after meal pleading, bribing and negotiating with your kids to take just one small bite in hopes that they’ll scream, “yum, I want more!”